 “The difference is that we have more ways to speak back to that now.
 I think also we have more of an understanding of how hate works.
 I think more of us understand now that you can’t engage hate with reason, even when hate presents itself in the guise of reason.
 If you try to reason back, you’re wasting your time.
 What you need is to build your power base.”

-The problem in the community is that part of the “power base” in the LGBT community is infested with leaders who’ve supported or currently support radical feminist perspective of people like Janice Raymond and Cathy Brennan.
+The problem in the community is that part of the “power base” in the LGBT community is infested with leaders who’ve supported or currently support radical feminist perspectives of people like Janice Raymond and Cathy Brennan.
 People in positions of power need to come out strong, in public and refute this harmful ideology (or publicly support it) that seeks to deny protections to people who need it most.